X TARTU FOLK

 Start Activity Description

 10.30-11.00 Fairy Tale Morning at the Tartu City Library The children's and youth department of the Tartu City Library invites children of kindergarten-age to a Fairy Tale Morning.
-We will listen to Estonian folk tales.
+Anu Amor-Narits and Kirsti Läänesaar will read Estonian folk tales surrounding the topic of playing instruments.
 Joining us will be the children's group of the Folklore Club Maatasa.

 14th of November